 The Evil Eye or Nazar Boncugu, as it is called in the Turkish language.

 |What are the popular beverages one can carry in raw form?

 Go straight for the indigenous variety of teas.
 After all, Turkey is the number one consumer of tea in the world.

 |Is bargaining possible for shopping souvenirs in Turkey?

 It is important that you stay alert of fake items in Turkey.
-Do not allow anyone to rob you from buying authentic items while you go for souvenir shopping in Turkey.
+Do not allow anyone to rob you of buying authentic items while you go souvenir shopping in Turkey.

 A Note about Fake Souvenir Shopping in Turkey